Visiting New York City can be expensive! Between the cost of food and hotels, budget travel to the largest city in the United States can be difficult.

 Located at One Bowling Green in the historic Alexander Hamilton U.S. Custom House is the Smithsonian’s National Museum of the American Indian.
 Like the Smithsonian museums in Washington, DC, this museum is FREE to visit.

-Kids will love the museum’s imagiNATIONS activity center, with many hands-on exhibits and attractions for them to learn more about our country’s native peoples.
-Don’t miss the exhibit featuring the various groups who live in New York.
-The contributions they made to the state impacted our country as well.
+Kids will love the museum’s imagiNATIONS activity center, which features many hands-on exhibits and attractions for them to learn more about our country’s native peoples.
+Don’t miss the exhibit featuring the various groups that live in New York.
+Their contributions to the state impacted our country as well.

-The National Museum of the American Indian in New York is open daily from 10 am until 5 pm, with extended hours on Thursdays until 8 pm.
-The museum is closed on Christmas Day.
+The National Museum of the American Indian in New York is open daily from 10 a.m. to 5 p.m. and is closed on Christmas Day.

 Cost: FREE